yuno-payments/yuno-docs/docs/Wallets/click-to-pay.md

 > ⚠️ Important
 >
-> * Standard Click to Pay card flows use the existing SDK callbacks, but Passkey users require a special flow.
-When enabling Passkey, include a `callback_url` that matches your app’s deeplink scheme so the shopper returns to the app after authentication (on Android this must match the scheme configured in `AndroidManifest.xml`).
+> * Standard Click to Pay card flows use the existing SDK callbacks, but Passkey users must include a `callback_url` that matches the app’s deeplink scheme so the shopper returns to the app after authentication (on Android this must match the scheme configured in `AndroidManifest.xml`).
 For example:
 >
 > ```json
 > {